alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-09-04-ruling-on-abstains-from-supplicating-to-allah-for-the-ruler.md

 source: "Majmu' Fatawa wa Maqalat p.
 8/209"
 category: [rulership]
 hijri: Muharram 16, 1442 AH
-date: 2020-09-04
+lang: en
+note: false
+locale: en
+uid: ruling-on-abstains-from-supplicating-to-allah-for-the-ruler
+excerpt: "The Mu'min (believer) should pray Allah to grant all good for people and the ruler in particular, for his reform is a reform for the Ummah (nation)."
+muftis:
+  shaykh:
-shaykhs: Shaykh Abdul-Aziz Ibn Baz
+    - name: Shaykh Abdul-Aziz ibn Baz
+      url: /biography/binbaz/
 ---

 Question:

-What is the ruling on a person who abstains from supplicating to Allah for the ruler?
+What is the ruling on one who abstains from supplicating to Allah for the ruler?
 May Allah protect you.

 Answer: